awslabs/graphstorm/examples/mag/README.md

 		--save-model-path mag_bert_nc_model
 ```

-The accuracy is 41.88.
+The accuracy is 41.88%.

 ### Fine-tune BERT model on the graph data and train GNN model to predict the venue

 To achieve good performance, we should fine-tune the BERT model on the graph data.
 One way of fine-tuning the BERT model on the graph data is to fine-tune the BERT model
 with link prediction.
-This can be done in GraphStorm with the following command.
+This can be done in GraphStorm with the following command
+and save the trained models under `mag_bert_lp_model`.

 ```
 python3 -m graphstorm.run.gs_link_prediction \